-Sorrento to Capri Day trip – Your Ultimate Guide
+Sorrento to Capri Day trip – Your Ultimate Itinerary

-The Isle of Capri is a beautiful island off the south coast of Italy that is a local favourite and a local hotspot.
-Many people travelling Italy opt for a Sorrento to Capri Day Trip while they’re in the area.
-It’s no wonder as Capri Island has stunning mountainous views, petite white houses, ample designer shops and luxurious hotels and plenty of things to do.
+The Isle of Capri is a beautiful island off the south coast of Italy that is a local favorite and a local hotspot.
+Many people traveling Italy opt for a Sorrento to Capri Day Trip while in the area.
+It’s no wonder as Capri Island has stunning mountainous views, stylish white houses, great designer shops and luxurious hotels, and plenty of things to do.

 - Capri Town.
-Located on the centre and East of the island, Capri Town is the place to do.
-This is the centre point where everything is happening, the shops, restaurants and nightlife.
+Located in the center and East of the island, Capri Town is the place to be.
+The piazza is the center point where everything is happening, the shops, restaurants, and nightlife.

 - Anacapri.
-Located to the west of Capri Island, Anacapri is slightly further out and generally cheaper and quieter than its livelier counterpart Capri Town.
+Located west of Capri Island, Anacapri is slightly further out and generally cheaper and quieter than its livelier counterpart Capri Town.

-As you’re only planning on a Sorrento to Capri day trip, it’s likely that you’ve already got a hotel to explore the things to do in Sorrento.
-However, if after reading this Capri Itinerary you choose to stay for longer, take a look at the hotel options on the map below.
+If you’re only planning on a Sorrento to Capri day trip, likely, you’ve already got a hotel to explore the things to do in Sorrento.
+(If you haven’t, look for somewhere within walking distance of Piazza Tasso.)
+However, if this Capri Itinerary entices you to stay for longer, then look at the hotel options on the map below.

 So you know you want to get a Sorrento to Capri day trip but not sure what your options are?
-The guide below will also help you understand how much a day trip to Capri from Sorrento will cost, as well as whether its worth going to Capri for a day.
+The guide below will also help you understand how much a day trip to Capri from Sorrento will cost and whether it’s worth going to Capri for a day.

 Capri Boat Tours

-If you’d like your Sorrento to Capri day trip arranged for you, then your best option is to take an organised boat tour.
-There are several different tour providers and you can choose a private Capri boat tour, or a shared excursion.
+If you’d like your Sorrento to Capri day trip arranged for you, then your best option is to take an organized boat tour.
+There are several different guided tour providers, and you can choose a private tour of Capri or a shared excursion.

-These boat tours will typically take the full day and typically cost between 50 – 100 euros.
-Each tour company provides something different, but most will include a tour around the Isle of Capri and some free time on the island itself.
-You can usually opt for a visit to the infamous blue grotto.
+These Capri full-day boat tours typically cost between 50 and 100 euros.
+Each day tour provides something different, but most will include a boat tour around the Isle of Capri and some free time on the island itself.
+In addition, you can usually opt for a visit to the infamous blue grotto and white grotto.

-If you’d prefer to plan your own Sorrento to Capri day trip, it might be best to take the public ferry from the Sorrento harbour.
-While you can book your ferry tickets in advance, it is also easy to book them from the ferry port before you travel.
+If you’d prefer to plan your own Capri itinerary, it might be best to take the public ferry from the Sorrento harbor.
+While you can book your ferry tickets in advance, it is also easy to buy them from the Sorrento ferry port before you travel.

-There are several ferry ticket stands at the harbour to deal with potential crowds.
+There are several ferry ticket stands at the harbor to deal with potential crowds.
 Two ferry companies run the trips several times a day, usually on the hour for about 35 euros.

-The Sorrento to Capri ferry only takes about 20 minutes but it is a bit chaotic.
-Sailing over to Capri probably will be straight forward, however if you choose to return at a peak time, it can be hectic and unorganised.
+The Sorrento to Capri ferry only takes about 20 minutes, but it is chaotic.
+Sailing over to Capri will probably be straightforward; however, it can be hectic and unorganized if you choose to return at a peak time.

 Getting around Capri Island on your Day Trip